kavodsky/revos/README.md

 ## Configuration

 The Revos library uses `pydantic_settings` for robust configuration management.
+The library now exclusively supports **multiple LLM models configuration** through environment variables, providing maximum flexibility and avoiding conflicts with other applications.

+### Multiple Models Configuration

+The library supports configuring multiple LLM models through environment variables with the `LLM_MODELS_` prefix.
+This approach allows you to:

+- **Configure multiple models** with different settings
+- **Use custom prefixes** to avoid conflicts with other applications
+- **Override default models** with your own configurations
+- **Support different environments** (dev, staging, production) with different model sets

 You can configure the library in several ways:

 ### 1. Environment Variables